Learn what being a member does for you

 Common Questions and Answers

-Much has been made of IQ when it comes to predicting the ability to succeed in life.
+Much has been made of IQ when it comes to predicting the ability to succeed in life but it seems, GQ is the new IQ.
 However, when it really comes down to it, smarts aren’t everything, at least those measured by intelligence tests.
 Call it the Zuckerberg effect if you will, but the real predictor of success these days lies not in one’s IQ score, but rather, the ability to grow, learn, adapt, change, follow through, and make things happen — the Growth Quotient or GQ.

 We also help move you to a high GQ by helping you grow towards your ideal seller style.
 The IC-8 for Sales® model shows the seller styles which exhibit a high GQ — the driven seller, the visionary seller and the value seller.
 Each of these sellers are internally motivated and growth-oriented, and enjoy the greatest success as salespeople.